bellakuhl/MorseCode-Arduino-Library/README.md

 <h2>Character Support</h2>

-<p>All uppercase letters are supported</p>
+<p>All uppercase and lowercase letters are supported</p>

 <h2>Motivation</h2>

 <p>This was written to be used with a WiFi enabled robot that has had a pen and servo mount added to it to enable it to draw.
-The pen is securely attached to the servo and as the robot moves forward the morse code corresponding to the characters inputted will be drawn out.</p>
+The pen is securely attached to the servo and as the robot moves forward the morse code corresponding to the characters inputted will be drawn out.
+The robot uses encoders on both wheels to track how far each tire has rotated and the power of each motor is adjusted accordingly to keep the bot driving straight.
+The library also has the ability to transmit Morse code using an LED or a buzzer if the pen isn't being used.</p>